I159/go_deep/README.md

 ## Current state of the project

-Perceptron (aka dense neural network) is implemented with ability to add different activation and cost functions.
+Perceptron (aka dense neural network) is under development.